calculquebec/cq-formation-cip201/doc/en/task-types/serial.rst

 .. figure:: ../../images/linux-top.png

-In ``top``, 100 % CPU usage means one fully used CPU core.
+In ``top`` (and other Linux task managers), 100 % CPU usage means one fully used CPU core.
 When an intensive serial program is running, ``top -u $USER`` should show the process along with a CPU usage close to 100 % :

 .. code-block:: console
     :emphasize-lines: 8